MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/kayla-davio-roy/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Anciens membres (2021)
+  - Former Members (2021)
 ---

-Kayla Davio-Roy a complété son stage dans le laboratoire MEDomics UdeS à l'été 2021.
-Elle a travaillé sur l'accessibilité des données médicales pour la plateforme MEDomicsLab.
+Kayla Davio-Roy completed her internship in the MEDomics UdeS lab in the summer of 2021.
+She worked on medical data accessibility for the MEDomicsLab platform.